 3 Ways to Downgrade macOS Monterey to Big Sur, Catalina or Earlier

 It's tempting to update to a new macOS.
 But when you upgrade, you may regret it.
 Common reasons include incompatible software, too many bugs, and your Mac running slow.
 Installing a new version of macOS is easy, but downgrading is more complicated.
-In this article, we'll show you how to downgrade macOS Monterey to an earlier Big Sur, Catalina, Mojave, High Sierra, or Sierra in 3 ways.
+In this article, We'll show you 3 ways to downgrade from macOS Monterey to Big Sur, Catalina, or older.

 Back up Your Mac

-First things first, you should back up your Mac.
-When you reinstall a macOS, all the data on your Mac will be wiped out.
-If you have backed up the things that are important to you, you can restore them quickly after reinstalling macOS.
+Important things first, be sure to back up your Mac.
+When you reinstall macOS, all data on your Mac will be wiped.
+If you backed up things that are important to you, you can quickly restore them after reinstalling macOS.

 How to Downgrade to the macOS That Came with Your Mac